mint-metrics/mojito-website/docs/js-delivery-hosting-iam.md

 ---
 id: js-delivery-hosting-iam
 title: 3.
-User credentials for publishing
+Create publishing user credentials and locked-down IAM policy
+sidebar_label: 3.
+Setup AWS user & IAM access
 ---

 We'll use this account to publish Mojito JS containers from your IDE and/or CI pipeline.
 It's a good practice to lock down the permissions on these users to the specific files/folders they need.